kindusmithkindu/debian-nofree-firmware/README.md

 ```
    sudo vim ~/firmware/firmware
 ```
 12. Add the following code.
-Yourname in the text needs to be replaced with your personal username:
+Yourname in the script needs to be replaced with your personal username:

 ```
   #!/bin/bash